john-hawkins/textplain/README.md

-textplain
+textplainer
 ----------

 ```
-Status - In Development
+Status - Non-Functional: In Development
 ```

 This is an application to analyse the contribution of a text column to the performance